 3. Teach these systems and routines in the same way you would teach curriculum subjects.

 4. Check for understanding with all students.

 5. Now practice the routines, regularly and throughout the year.

 6. Supplement the teaching with visual reminders around the school/classroom.

 Be consistent.
 If you wish to change your systems, go through the same teaching process for any changes you make.

 Find out more:

-> Back to the Behaviour Matters index page
+> Back to the Behavior Matters index page

 This e-bulletin issue was first published in February 2007

-About the author: Dave Stott is the author of Behaviour Matters.
+About the author: Dave Stott is the author of Behavior Matters.
 He has nearly 30 years’ teaching experience including seven years at headteacher level.
-Dave has worked in mainstream and special schools and Local Authority Behaviour Support Services, and is now a successful consultant and trainer.
+Dave has worked in mainstream and special schools and Local Authority Behavior Support Services, and is now a successful consultant and trainer.